pucheng-tan/WordFlow-wiki/home.md

 c.
 Change length of text excerpt
 3. Locally stored leaderboard with name entered after completing the test
 4. Give user a specific amount of time to type as much content as possible
+5. Highlight the text excerpt according to the user's typing progress

 ### Could Have